I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-pkserror.md

 </dl>

 ## -remarks
 <p>Streaming error notifications can be generated against the Quality Management sink, if assigned.
 The same method of proxying Quality Management complaints is used for forwarding error reports for DirectShow graphs.
-For more information, see <a href="NULL">Quality Management</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/359e6e12-903f-4037-8f35-b090ce41f770">Quality Management</a>.</p>

 ## -requirements
 <table>